World Creole Music Festival: About

-The festival is noted for building regional cooperation and network capabilities in tourism, culture, and entertainment while catering to over 10,000 patrons, 100 international and regional media partners and upwards of 20 cultural and musical acts each year.
+The festival is noted for building regional cooperation and network capabilities in tourism, culture, and entertainment while catering to over 10,000 patrons, one hundred international and regional media partners and about of twenty cultural and musical acts each year, with the number of artists growing each year.
+In 2025, approximately 7,000 attendees from outside of Dominica attended the festival.